rust-lang/rfcs/text/1615-cargo-platform-standards.md

   used locations.
 However it's still more complicated than static directory name (it's in a weird location for Windows users though).

 # Alternatives

-* OS X could also use the `Library` folder for storing its data.
+* macOS could also use the `Library` folder for storing its data.
 This is mostly done by UI applications.

 * One could only change the Windows paths, as the Windows integration is